AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ![](../images/profiles/identity-overlap.png)

-## (Alpha) Profile efficacy widgets {#profile-efficacy-widgets}
+## (Beta) Profile efficacy widgets {#profile-efficacy-widgets}

 >[!IMPORTANT]
 >
->The profile efficiency widgets are currently in alpha and are not available to all users.
+>The profile efficiency widgets are currently in Beta and are not available to all users.
 The documentation and the functionality are subject to change.

 Adobe provides multiple widgets to asses the completeness of the ingested profiles available for your data analysis.
 Each of the profile efficacy widgets can be filtered by merge policy.
 To change the merge policy filter, select the[!UICONTROL Profiles using merge policy] dropdown and choose the appropriate policy from the available list.